tormaroe/fortholito/README.md

 ###Try it out###

 FORTHolito is a small and limited language.
 But if you're just curious about FORTH, or want to see how you can implement a simple language in Ruby, you should clone it and fire up the REPL.

+FORTHolito have some basic options.
+Run it with *--help* to see how it's used:

+    C:\dev\fortholito [master]> .\fortholito --help
+    Usage:

+      FORTHolito [options] [files]

+    Options:
+      --eval <code>         Evaluate code.
+Everything after --eval is considered FORTHolito code.
+Code is
+                            evaluated after files.
+      --extend <extension>  Load an extension by name.
+Extensions are loaded before files.
+      --help                Display this help and exit.

-This is what you'll see:
+When you enter the REPL this is what you'll see:

     C:\dev\fortholito [master]> .\fortholito
     Welcome to FORTHolito version 0.2 by @tormaroe